Smart Start Youth Employment Program

 Girls Ed Program

-Girls Ed provides prevention and intervention based programs for school-aged girls+ throughout our service district.
-Our programs are evidence-based and deliver experiences that help girls and young women navigate gender, economic, and social barriers.
-Our programs are always free to ensure accessibility for all girls.
+The Girls Ed program provides prevention and intervention based programs for school-aged girls and gender-expansive people throughout our service district.
+Girls Inc. programs are evidence-based and deliver experiences that help participants navigate gender, economic, and social barriers.
+Our programs are always free to ensure accessibility for all participants.

 justinemarchand@girlsinclimestone.ca